morrowwm/allsky-aligner/README.md

 * make the latitude and longitude configurable
 * add a real file selector
 * get the time from the image, for use in planetarium object
-* **Next**: get the constellation adjusting buttons working.
+* **Working on**: get the constellation adjusting buttons working.
 This will take some changes to virtual sky, I think?
 * make the whole thing prettier
 * get image and constellation scaling figured out
 * present results in a form usable by allsky